Holidays

 It’s Been 30 Days Email.
 This campaign sends an email when a diner hasn’t purchased in 30 days.
 This helps re-engage diners who enjoyed their last order but haven’t had the restaurant top-of-mind since that experience, especially if it includes an incentive like a promo code.

-With BentoBox's Loyalty Program, restaurants can recognize and reward their most loyal customers by gamifying the online ordering process.
+With Loyalty Program, restaurants can recognize and reward their most loyal customers by gamifying the online ordering process.
 After a set number of orders or amount spent at the restaurant, diners enrolled in the program receive discounts or free items.
 As they progress through the program, they can also receive emails showing how close they are to unlocking new rewards.

 Loyalty programs increase lifetime customer value and foster stronger relationships with those customers.
 Since much of the program is automated, these benefits do not come at the expense of staff hours, which are needed more than ever on other elements of hospitality.
-It’s a win-win for restaurants and their customers, and holiday season is the perfect time to set it up.
+It’s a win-win for restaurants and their customers, and ahead of the holiday season is the perfect time to set it up.

 4. Offer and Promote Last-Minute Holiday Gifts